learn-co-curriculum/dsc-scalars-vectors-matrices-tensors-codealong/README.md

-# Scalars, Vectors, Matrices and Tensors - Code Along
+# Scalars, Vectors, Matrices, and Tensors - Code Along

 ## Introduction
-In this lesson, you'll be introduced to the basic mathematical entities used in linear algebra and how these get defined.
+In this lesson, you'll be introduced to the basic mathematical entities used in linear algebra.
 We'll also look at how these entities are created (and later manipulated) in Python using NumPy.

 ## Objectives
 You will be able to:

-* Understand and describe scalars, vectors, matrices and Tensor objects
+- Compare scalars, vectors, matrices, and tensors
-* Understand how vectors and matrices are created in Python with Numpy
+- Create vectors and matrices using Numpy and Python
-* Perform basic vector operations tests like `.shape()` and `.transpose()`
+- Use the transpose method to transpose Numpy matrices

 ## Background

 Let's start by defining some mathematical entities that data scientists routinely come across while dealing with machine learning and deep learning algorithms.
 These entities are used to store, process and represent our data and analytical activities are mainly focused on manipulating these algebraic entities to provide solutions to unknown data entities.

 <img src="images/new_objects.png" width = "600">

 ## Scalars
 > A scalar is a **single number**

 A scalar is the simplest entity in linear algebra compared to other objects, which are usually arrays of multiple numbers.
 In literature, you'll find scalars represented as lower case italics characters.
-Scalars need to be defined in terms of the type of number these carry.
+Scalars need to be defined in terms of the type of number they carry.
 For example:

 * **Real valued scalars**: Let $S \in  \mathbb{R} $  be the salary of an individual
 * **Natural number scalars**: Let $n \in \mathbb{N}$ be the number of floors in a building

-Processing single number values as we have been looking at so far all belong to scalar and scalar operations i.e. processing one number at a time, even when you're dealing with larger datasets.

 ## Vectors